Taffey Bakery

 Step 1 – Prep.
 Preheat the oven to 350°F/175°C and line and grease a 9x9 inch square pan.
 Mash the bananas and melt the butter and set aside.

 Step 2 – Make the streusel.
 In a small bowl, add brown sugar, cinnamon, and cold butter.
-Mix with a fork until a wet clumpy sand texture forms.
+Mix with a fork or your hands until a wet clumpy sand like texture forms.
 Set in the fridge while you make the batter.

 Step 3 - Mix dry ingredients.
 In a large bowl, add flour, baking soda, baking powder, and salt.
 Mix until combined and set aside.